filipecalegario/awesome-generative-ai/README.md

 ## Inbox: Text-to-speech (TTS) and avatars

+* [The "Voice Cloning AIs" they never tell you about (and how they work)](https://www.youtube.com/watch?v=vhArHsfsLAQ): Youtube video by @bycloud summarizing the available technologies for voice cloning
 * [Voice-Swap](https://www.voice-swap.ai/?ref=producthunt): transform vocals to match the style of a list of singers
 * [Shaunwei/RealChar](https://github.com/Shaunwei/RealChar): AI Character/Companion in Realtime
 * [UneeQ Digital Humans](https://www.digitalhumans.com/): 3D character lib synced